Risk-Limiting Audits

 2. Next, select the risk limit for the audit (usually between 5 and 10%).
 The risk limit is the largest possible chance that the audit will not correct an incorrect election outcome, if one exists.
 For example, a 5% risk limit means that in at least 95% of cases the RLA will correct the outcome of an election, if the originally reported outcome is wrong.
 The lower the risk limit, the more ballots need to be manually examined in order to complete the RLA.

 4. Each local jurisdiction participating in the audit provides its ballot manifest.
 You can think of a ballot manifest like a shipping manifest - a list of all the containers where ballots are stored after the election and the number of ballots in each container.
-During the RLA, the manifest is used to randomly select ballots for the audit and locate them.
+During the RLA, the manifest is used to randomly select ballots or batches for the audit and locate them.
 For ballot comparison audits, each local jurisdiction must also provide its cast vote records; for batch comparison audits, each local jurisdiction must provide its candidate totals by batch file.

 5. The state enters a random seed into the audit software’s pseudorandom number generator to randomly select a list of ballots for audit.
 There is often a public ceremony to generate the random seed - and ensure it is actually random.
 For example, Colorado rolls twenty, ten sided dice in a public ceremony to create the random seed.